How Automation in Manufacturing Closes the Loop on the Industry’s Long Evolution

 Automation in manufacturing industries is the use of machines and software to automate production and business processes in a manufacturing operation.
 The purpose of automation is to hand over dirty, dangerous, or dull tasks to technology.
 Automation is not about eliminating people; instead, it eliminates repetitive tasks and shifts human brainpower over to more creative, high-value-added tasks that lead to business growth.

-While automation might happen in stages, the ultimate goal is to automate and improve the entire operation, creating a continuous journey of information that travels from engineering all the way to postproduction and maintenance, and eventually back to design.
+Although automation might happen in stages, the ultimate goal is to automate and improve the entire operation, creating a continuous journey of information that travels from engineering all the way to postproduction and maintenance—and eventually back to design.
 This connected data improves and optimizes the entire process of turning a virtual design into a physical product ready to ship to your customer.

 Automation in manufacturing is not just robots on an assembly line handling mechanical processes, though that is part of it.
 Companies automate production and processes in order to: